 A. Yes.
-We love receiving international applications.
 However, materials stipends and honoraria will be reported to the IRS for tax purposes.
 Thus, we do ask that non-US citizens have either US residency status (with a valid Social Security number) or a valid work visa that runs through at least the end of the residency period.

 Q. Should members applying as a group each provide a resume and examples of past work?

-A. Each person in your group should submit a resume.
+A. If your group has a track record working together, you may submit a single group cv.
+If the collective is new, each person in your group should submit a resume.
 Groups can send up to 12 images, divided amongst members as you see fit.
 If you have worked together in the past, please submit examples of past collaborations.
 If this is your first time working as a group, individual work is fine.

 Q. Can I submit more than one application if the proposals are totally different?

 A. No. Please submit only one application each round; you can always reapply with new ideas in the following year.
 Please select the idea you think is most in line with Recess’s mission.

 Q. Can I build costs of travel and accommodation into my budget?